kubernetes/website/content/en/docs/reference/kubectl/cheatsheet.md

 --------------| -----------
 `--v=0` | Generally useful for this to *always* be visible to a cluster operator.
 `--v=1` | A reasonable default log level if you don't want verbosity.
-`--v=2` | Useful steady state information about the service and important log messages that may correlate to significant changes in the system.
+`--v=2` | Useful steady-state information about the service and essential log messages that may correlate to significant system changes.
 This is the recommended default log level for most systems.
 `--v=3` | Extended information about changes.
 `--v=4` | Debug level verbosity.
 `--v=6` | Display requested resources.